-Keane provides billing functions for resident service accounts.
+Point Click Care (PCC) provides billing functions for resident service accounts.
 This HIPAA compliant program generates resident statements, tracks resident billing history, manages accounts receivable, and generates bills for third-party payers such as insurance companies and co-payment providers.
-Keane also interfaces between the clinical systems in the skilled nursing environment and the various methods for billing and collecting from public reimbursement sources such as Medicare and Medicaid
+PCC also interfaces between the clinical systems in the skilled nursing environment and the various methods for billing and collecting from public reimbursement sources such as Medicare and Medicaid.

-Watermark uses proprietary ADP programs for timekeeping, attendance, payroll, paycheck reconciliation, and garnishments as well as quarterly and annual employment tax returns.
-Review of timecards, processing of new hires and terminations, and maintenance of benefit enrollment documents are completed at the community level, while other payroll-related functions such as defined benefit plan contributions, pension program reconciliations, and general payroll oversight functions are the responsibility of the team at Watermark.
+Watermark uses proprietary Ceridian programs for timekeeping, attendance, payroll, paycheck reconciliation and garnishments, as well as quarterly and annual employment tax returns.
+Review of timecards, processing of new hires and terminations, and maintenance of benefit enrollment documents are completed at the community level, while other payroll-related functions such as defined benefit plan contributions, pension program reconciliations and general payroll oversight functions are the responsibility of the Watermark team.

-Micromain is a state-of-the-art work order and preventative maintenance software program that analyzes the time to complete each work order, assigns work to the various maintenance employees, and projects expected capital expenses and replacements.
+TELS is a state-of-the-art work order, asset management and preventive maintenance software program that analyzes the time to complete each work order, assigns work to the various maintenance associates, and projects expected capital expenses and replacements.
 Maintenance costs can be compared to replacement costs and past repairs of capital assets can be analyzed for cost effectiveness.
-Scheduled preventative maintenance automatically generates work orders at the appropriate times.
+Scheduled preventive maintenance automatically generates work orders at the appropriate times.

-Comprehensive, forward-thinking Performance Expectations (or Job Descriptions) are provided for all positions, documenting expectations and a comprehensive list of duties and physical requirements.
+Comprehensive, forward-thinking Performance Expectations (or Job Descriptions) are provided for all positions, documenting expectations and a comprehensive list of duties as well as cultural and physical requirements.

-To assist managers in the recruiting process, Watermark Retirement Communities provides an interview tool that matches candidates to position expectations in six major areas: values, alignment, career progression, performance experience, personality and position profiling, and technical knowledge.
-The use of this innovative performance-based interviewing has resulted in lower turnover rates.
+To assist managers in the recruiting process, Watermark Retirement Communities provides interview tools though our online applicant management system that matches candidates to position expectations in six major areas: professional values, alignment with our Vision Statement, career progression, performance experience, cultural alignment, and technical knowledge.
+The use of this innovative interviewing approach has resulted in highly engaged and aligned associates.